Meet the Richest Criminals of All Time, Including 1 Worth $30 Billion

 The high-profile Harlem drug lord began his life of crime with petty theft and pool hustling.
-The drug kingpin’s criminal career inspired a major blockbuster movie, American Hustler, and led to his 18 arrests — but only 3 convictions.
+The drug kingpin’s criminal career inspired a major blockbuster movie, American Gangster, and led to his 18 arrests — but only 3 convictions.

 Lucas became infamous in the ’70s for his heroin empire and alleged controversial smuggling methods.
 He claimed his people trafficked the drugs into America in Vietnam War soldiers’ coffins, while his partner-in-crime said they shipped the drugs in furniture, not caskets.

 Next: The million-dollar ‘accountant’ who died with only $35,000 in his bank account.